LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 {{datagram-urgency}}.
 By default the same datagram-urgency applies to all HTTP datagram contexts related to the request stream.

-## The PRIORITY_UPDATE Capsule {#capsule}
+## The CONTEXT_PRIORITY Capsule {#capsule}

 There might be cases where it is beneficial to prioritize individual contexts differently from one another.
-This document defines the PRIORITY_UPDATE (TBD) capsule type to carry a priority signal related to individual contexts.
+This document defines the CONTEXT_PRIORITY (TBD) capsule type to carry a priority signal related to individual contexts.

-Once a UDP proxy request converts to the capsule protocol (see {{Section 3 of HTTP-UDP-PROXY}}, clients can send PRIORITY_UPDATE capsules to signal the priority of the identified context.
+Once a UDP proxy request converts to the capsule protocol (see {{Section 3 of HTTP-UDP-PROXY}}, clients can send CONTEXT_PRIORITY capsules to signal the priority of the identified context.

-A PRIORITY_UPDATE capsule communicates a complete set of all priority parameters in the Priority Field Value field.
+A CONTEXT_PRIORITY capsule communicates a complete set of all priority parameters in the Priority Field Value field.
 Omitting a priority parameter is a signal to derive a value from defaults; see {{datagram-urgency}}.
 Failure to parse the Priority Field Value MAY be treated as a connection error.
 In HTTP/2, the error